Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Is small-magic, but *bigger,"* Yan agreed.

 "Yup!
 It’s all little things building on top of everything else, over and over again."
 He flopped over, dug out an explosive charge, and waggled it in his paw.
 "This is just fire, but bigger.
-Anyway…Sky-Magic’ll prol’ly go a lot quicker ‘fer y’all, ‘cuz Daniel can point out where to look."
+Anyway...
+Sky-Magic’ll prol’ly go a lot quicker ‘fer y’all, ‘cuz Daniel can point out where to look."

 "If we live."

 "Ayup.
 We better get on that."

 Yan looked at the locations they’d mapped out.
-They were all *of course* hugely spread out from each other, and Daar just…didn’t have the energy.
+They were all *of course* hugely spread out from each other, and Daar just... didn’t have the energy.
 He was *done* like only truly tiring work could do.
 More, even.

 Yan noticed that, too.

-"Maybe…I carry pack?" he offered.
+"Maybe...
+I carry pack?" he offered.

 "Won’t fit, it’s the wrong shape.
 Too long for ‘yer back."

 "Then I carry Daar."

-Daar was skeptical. "…Not even you’re that strong, Yan.
+Daar was skeptical. "...Not even you’re that strong, Yan.
 I’m *big.* Bigger than almost anyone, Human or Ten’Gewek."

 "Yan bigger!"
 He hooted smugly.
 "What is words?"
 Yan asked, thought for a second, then grinned.
 His huge fangs glinted ferally in the sunset. "...*‘Challenge accepted’*."